Keynote Presenter - Modiule Lawson

 By fostering understanding and promoting inclusivity, I aim to enhance mental health accessibility for the Deaf and hard-of-hearing communities.

-As a Level 4 ACA-registered Deaf Counsellor, I provide cultural consultation and peer supervision for counsellors and mental health professionals seeking to strengthen their confidence and skills in working with Deaf and hard-of-hearing clients.
+As a Level 4 ACA-registered Deaf Counsellor and Clinical Supervisor, I provide cultural consultation and supervision for counsellors and mental health professionals seeking to strengthen their confidence and skills in working with Deaf and hard-of-hearing clients.

 I bring extensive clinical experience and lived expertise in Deaf culture, Auslan, and the unique mental health needs of the Deaf community.
 These sessions go beyond traditional peer supervision, offering: